Algorithmic Pirogov-Sinai theory: Introduction

-\begin{theorem} For $d\ge 2$ there exists $\lam^{\star}=\lam^{\star}(d)$ so that for all $\lam > \lam^{\star}$, there is an efficient sampling algorithm and an FPTAS for the hard-core model on any finite region $\Lam$ of $\Z^d$ with even or odd padded boundary conditions. \end{theorem}
+\begin{theorem} For $d\ge 2$ there exists a $\lam^{\star}=\lam^{\star}(d)$ such that for all $\lam > \lam^{\star}$, there is an efficient sampling algorithm and an FPTAS for the hard-core model on any finite region $\Lam$ of $\Z^d$ with even or odd padded boundary conditions. \end{theorem}

-We also establish efficient counting and sampling algorithms on $\tor$ when $n$ is even; this ensures the existence of an independent set that contains half of the vertices of $\tor$. \begin{theorem} For $d\ge2$ there exists $\lam^{\star}=\lam^*(d)$ and $c=c(d)>0$ so that for all $\lam > \lam^{\star}$ and all $\eps\ge e^{-cn}$ there is an algorithm to approximate the partition function to within $\eps$-relative error and an $\eps$-approximate sampling algorithm both running in time polynomial in $n$ and $1/\eps$ for the hard-core model on the torus $\tor$ for even $n$ at fugacity $\lam$. \end{theorem}
+We also establish efficient counting and sampling algorithms on $\tor$ when $n$ is even; this ensures the existence of an independent set that contains half of the vertices of $\tor$. \begin{theorem} For $d\ge2$ there exists $\lam^{\star}=\lam^*(d)$ and $c=c(d)>0$ so that for all $\lam > \lam^{\star}$ and all $\eps\ge e^{-cn}$ there is an algorithm to approximate the partition function to within $\eps$-relative error and an $\eps$-approximate sampling algorithm both running in time polynomial in $n$ and $1/\eps$ for the hard-core model on the torus $\tor$ for even $n$. \end{theorem}